mjmeilahn/javascript-challenges/README.md

 4. Diagonal Difference - Return the difference in a mathematical Matrix

 5. Staircase - Return an Nth amount staircase of #'s

+6. Mini/Max Sum - Return the minimum & maximum sum from an array